eric-tramel/ample/README.md

 ample
 =====

-General Implementation of Approximate Message Passing for Matlab
+A General implementation of Approximate Message Passing (AMP) for Matlab.

+***Note:*** This repository is still under active development.
+There may be some hiccups.

 Intro
 -----